Skip to main content

 import axios from "axios";

-• axios: Axios is used to make HTTP requests to the Bitquery API to fetch the required trading data.
+• axios: Axios is used to make HTTP requests to the Bitquery API.

 API Endpoint and Query